GlideAngle/CIVL-GAP/README.md

 editor but it is quicker to work on only a section at a time.
 Each section has its own `sec-*.tex` file, `sec-introduction.tex` for example.
-Each appendix is also self-contained in this way but named `apx-*.tex` such as `apx-gap-defaults.tex.
+Each appendix is also self-contained in this way but named `apx-*.tex` such as `apx-gap-defaults.tex`.
 Individual sections can be typeset from the command line too.

 ```
 > xelatex sec-philosophy.tex